bluz71/vim-mistfly-statusline/README.md

-The `g:moonflyWithALEIndicator` option specifies whether to indicate the presence of the ALE diagnostic errors in the current buffer via the defined `g:moonflyDiagnosticsIndicator`, by default the Unicode U+2716 `✖` symbol, in the right-side section of the statusline.
+The `g:moonflyWithALEIndicator` option specifies whether to indicate the presence of the ALE diagnostic errors in the current buffer via the defined `g:moonflyDiagnosticsIndicator`, by default the Unicode U+2716 `✖` symbol.
+If set, the indicator will be displayed in the right-side section of the statusline.

 By default ALE errors will **not** be indicated.

-If ALE lint error indication is desired please add the following to your
+If ALE error indication is desired please add the following to your _vimrc_:
-_vimrc_:

 ```viml
 let g:moonflyWithALEIndicator = 1